The Odyssey (roller coaster)

 The Odyssey (formerly Jubilee Odyssey) is a roller coaster at Fantasy Island in Ingoldmells, England.
-Built by Vekoma of the Netherlands in 2002, it was named to commemorate the Golden Jubilee of Queen Elizabeth II.
+Built by Vekoma of the Netherlands in 2002, its original name was chosen to commemorate the Golden Jubilee of Queen Elizabeth II.
 It is Vekoma's tallest example of their Suspended Looping Coaster (SLC) design in the world.
 Standing at 167 ft, it is the fourth tallest roller coaster in the UK, after Hyperia (236 feet) the Big One (213 feet) and Stealth (205 feet).
 It is tied for the second tallest full circuit inverted roller coaster in the world (alongside Banshee at Kings Island).
 It has a top speed of 63 mph and can exert forces up to 4.8 g's.